Udgin/blog/index.md

 1. Build offline-ready apps with data sync.
 2. Push Notifications allows you to engage your clients with instant push notifications on any device.
-3. Authorization using different approache
+3. Authorization using different approaches
 4. Save data.

 ### Take a look